shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 ### Step 2.
 Our system checks for a cookie stored by the browser, and attributes the conversion if possible

-- If there is no Xandr cookie stored by the user's browser, the pixel is recorded as having loaded, but the conversion is UNATTRIBUTED.
+- If there is no Microsoft Advertising cookie stored by the user's browser, the pixel is recorded as having loaded, but the conversion is UNATTRIBUTED.
 - If there is one of our cookies stored by the user's browser, the pixel